 Hence, the so called admission is basically an admission of paying Pakistan back in their own coin.
-Nowhere in the entire 15-20 minutes segment it is mentioned either by the anchor or the minister that India descartes bodies of Pakistani soldiers.
+Nowhere in the entire 15-20 minute segment, it is mentioned either by the anchor or the minister that India Descartes bodies of Pak soldiers.
 The term ‘kat rahe hain ‘is used purely metaphorically, much like Dharmendra’s khoon pee jaunga warning to Gabbar Singh in Sholay.
 In fact, it is quite funny how these people skipped the part just five minutes before the ‘beheading’ statement, where the minister is seen ruing how Pakistan never accepts the bodies of the dead which is handed over to them after following the due procedure.
-If anything else, this statement by Sitharaman only emphasises how Indian army, known for its exemplary discipline and respect for protocol, follows the Geneva convention very strictly.
+If anything else, this statement by Sitharaman only emphasizes how the Indian army, known for its exemplary discipline and respect for protocol, follows the Geneva convention very strictly.

 This omission on the part of senior columnists, who also happen to be ex-servicemen looks less like an honest error and more motivated.
 What’s more suspicious is the timing of this allegation which came more than two weeks after the episode was aired.
 At a time when the entire nation was reveling in a sense of pride over the surgical strike against Pakistan in 2016.
 This raises pertinent questions such as is this controversy being created over the frustration that the current Modi-led government has guts to give it back to Pakistan in the language it understands?
 Or is it aimed at putting down the morale of the armed forces at a time when the entire nation is celebrating their valor?